bigcommerce/bigcommerce-api-php/README.md

  Products(V2 and V3)
 ------------
-you can get products and its variants, options variant metafields.
+You can do all the functions of Products and More...

 ~~~php
 Bigcommerce::configure(array(
     'client_id' => 'xxxxxxxxxxxxxxxxxxxxxx',